 Your thyroid is a tiny gland that has a big job.
 It sits at the base of the neck, and its job is to regulate the function of important hormones.
 Because it does have such a key role, even a small problem with your thyroid can have enormous negative consequences to your quality of life.
-At Knox Wellness Experience in Knoxville, TN, we can help with thyroid management that to restore that quality of life and get you back to feeling your best.
+At Knox Wellness Experience in Knoxville, TN, we can help with holistic thyroid treatment to restore that quality of life and get you back to feeling your best.

 Thyroid Management FAQs